Faculty Pilot Project Award Request for Proposals

 V. REVIEW PROCEDURES

-The BLaST Advisory Committee (BAC) and the National Institutes of Health (NIH) will review Faculty Pilot Project (FPP) applications.
+The BLaST Advisory Committee (BAC) and the National Institutes of Health (NIH) will review FPP applications.
 Funding priority will be assigned to projects that directly enhance undergraduate student training opportunities in biomedical research with a special emphasis on students from/in rural Alaska, indigenous populations in the lower 48 through our partners, and on topics germane to the health concerns of rural communities.
 Based on these priorities the following criteria will be used for evaluating proposals: 1) scientific merit based on significance, innovation, and approach; 2) research training opportunities for undergraduate students; 3) biomedical One Health relevance; 4) capacity building in Alaska to enhance undergraduate research training.
 Additional preference will be given to proposals at rural campuses and projects in rural communities.

 VI.
 AWARD CONDITIONS

-Awardees are expected to be active members of the BLaST learning community and must cooperate with BLaST staff to facilitate compliance with all the participant reporting and evaluation requirements of the NIH.
+Awardees are expected to be active members of the BLaST learning community and must cooperate with BLaST staff to facilitate compliance with all participant reporting and evaluation requirements of the NIH.
 Projects awarded to partner campuses will be issued as sub awards.
 If selected to be sent to NIH for further approval, partner campus applicants will follow all local proposal processes as required by their respective institutions.
 Per NIH regulations, indirect rates for partner campus projects cannot exceed 8%.